Jump to content

 Custom floating player (mini-player)

-Enable the in-page floating player (‘custom PiP’).
-When the original video scrolls out of view, VidPly opens a movable, resizable floating overlay in the selected corner; when the original scrolls back into view, it is docked again.
-Users can also manually pin or unpin the floating player using the PiP button in the control bar.
+Enable the floating player on the page (‘custom PiP’).
+If the original video is scrolled out of view, VidPly displays a movable and resizable floating overlay in the selected corner; when the original is scrolled back into view, it is docked again.
+Users can also manually dock or undock the floating player using the PiP button in the control bar.
 The browser’s native Picture-in-Picture API is automatically suppressed whilst floating mode is enabled, ensuring a consistent experience for users.

 Enable via the data-vidply-options JSON blob: